Flag of Serbia and Montenegro: Post-dissolution

 Following Montenegro voting for independence and the union being dissolved by a unanimous vote of the Serbian deputies (as the Montenegrin deputies had boycotted it), the flag was lowered from the Parliament building in Belgrade on 5 June 2006.
 At the Serbian military headquarters, the flag was ceremonially lowered to "Hey, Slavs", the Serbian and Montenegrin national anthem, overseen by the Minister of Defence Zoran Stanković.
-Following the dissolution of Serbian and Montenegro, the two successor states adopted their own flags.
+Following the dissolution of Serbia and Montenegro, the two successor states adopted their own flags.
 Montenegro continued to use the regional flag they had adopted in 2004.
 Serbia adopted a new flag using the same colours of the flag of Serbia and Montenegro (with the three coloured bars in a different order) but included the coat of arms of Serbia defaced on it.